AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/transitioning-to-marketo-measure-from-full-circle.md

 ## Pre-[!DNL Marketo Measure] Data {#pre-marketo-measure-data}

 The standard recommendation is to start reporting and data gathering from the day you deployed the [!DNL Marketo Measure] JavaScript forward, and that goes double for former Full Circle customers.
-Think about the two sections above: You're used to seeing a higher quantity of data, and you're used to all of that data coming from CRM campaign membership.
+Think about the two sections above: You're used to seeing a higher quantity of data, and you are used to all of that data coming from CRM campaign membership.
 If you choose to include some or all of that data from prior to your [!DNL Marketo Measure] implementation, you won't be comparing apples to apples across the JavaScript implementation date.

 That said, we certainly understand that many customers need this historic data; especially if you have a longer sales cycle (greater than 90 days), you may want to give [!DNL Marketo Measure] visibility into pre-[!DNL Marketo Measure] data.
 Discuss this carefully with your [!DNL Marketo Measure] rep, and always keep in mind that skew across the implementation date can lead to the appearance of improvements or declines in channel performance or engagement, as well as other potentially incorrect inferences.